 - Tooth whitening products

-Regard all chemical burns as medical emergencies necessitating evaluation and treatment by healthcare professionals.
+Regard all burns of this nature as medical emergencies necessitating evaluation and treatment by healthcare professionals.

 The reasons include: